kingmudassir/Linear-Equation-Solver-using-LU-Decomposition/README.md

 # Input Data
 The input data for the linear systems is read from the file "input.txt".
 Each set of equations is separated by a delimiter line "-----".

-# Contributing
+## Contributing

 If you'd like to contribute to this project, you can:

--Fork the repository
+- Fork the repository
--Create a new branch (git checkout -b feature)
+- Create a new branch (`git checkout -b feature`)
--Make your changes
+- Make your changes
--Commit your changes (git commit -am 'Add new feature') -Push to the branch (git push origin feature)
+- Commit your changes (`git commit -am 'Add new feature'`)
+- Push to the branch (`git push origin feature`)
--Create a pull request
+- Create a pull request